 Lucien wrote about this topic in 2018 (Down the Spiral of Purity) and again in 2020 (Uncompromising Justice: On Legal Neutrality and Due Process).
 These articles provide detailed accounts of the facts surrounding the lawsuit and Randazza’s role as legal counsel, as well as Lucien’s reflections on the rationale for not refusing free legal work from a lawyer who had represented right-wing bigots and had expressed awful views himself.
 You can also find a discussion of this and related issues that includes quoted statements from TST and Lucien Greaves in the article Why I haven’t left The Satanic Temple by Stephen Long.

-When people bring up the 2018 lawsuit and subsequent controversy that arose over TST accepting pro bono legal work from Randazza, it is sometimes presented with incorrect statements or linked to unrelated claims in an attempt to gin up anxiety or doubt about The Satanic Temple.
+When people bring up the 2018 lawsuit and subsequent controversy that arose over TST accepting pro-bono legal work from Randazza, it is sometimes presented with incorrect statements or linked to unrelated claims in an attempt to gin up anxiety or doubt about The Satanic Temple.
+It’s worth noting that legal representation does not equate to endorsement from either side.
+For example, the ACLU, one of the country’s most beloved civil rights organizations, often defends Nazis, KKK members, racists, and totalitarians.
+No one believes that the ACLU endorses their client’s racism, nor does anyone believe that the KKK members represented by the ACLU support the ACLU’s Racial Justice Program.
 We hope that the quick summary and links provided here give you enough information to continue to look into the facts and make your own value judgment on the matter.